lightning/bolts/04-onion-routing.md

 ~~~~

 Using the `per-hop`, the sender is able to precisely specify the path and
-structure of the HTLC's forwarded at each hop.
+structure of the HTLCs forwarded at each hop.
 As the `per-hop` is
 protected under the packet-wide HMAC, the information within
 is fully authenticated with each pair-wise relationship between
 the HTLC sender, and each intermediate node in the path.
 Using this end-to-end